StudioSpindle/semi-website/_use_cases/manufacturing.html.md

 published: true
 bodyclass: page--use-cases
 layout: layout-use-case
-title: Get accurate quotes for complex production of parts, tools and machines
+title: Get accurate quotes for complex solutionion of parts, tools and machines
 description: Automatically provide an initial quote to a customer based on previous quote knowledge and experience
 tags: ['manufacturing']
 order: 2